ObscuraKrypta/Material-Edge-Detection/README.md

 Date: November 2024 – March 2025

 License
 This project is open-source and free to use for academic and research purposes.
-For commercial use, please contact the author.